hb-github/CodeSamples/README.md

 * Bable for ES7 based code compiler

 ## Folder Information
-* NODEJS folder contains the code for the *NodeJS,Expressjs,Mongoosea and MonodB* based structure
+* NODEJS folder contains the code for the *NodeJS,Expressjs,Mongoose and MonodB* based structure
 * Angular folder contains the demo admin panel build in *Angular 6*
 * Doc folder contains the related artifacts